Rmdir command linux guide

 Verbose mode: Although

-in a script to see which directories are being removed.bash rmdir -v myfolder
+rmdirdoes not have a built-in verbose option, you can combine it with-vin a script to see which directories are being removed.bash rmdir -v myfolder -

 Scripting directory cleanup: You can use

-in scripts to automate the cleanup of empty directories.bash for dir in myfolder*; do rmdir "$dir"; done
+rmdirin scripts to automate the cleanup of empty directories.bash for dir in myfolder*; do rmdir "$dir"; done -

 Check if a directory is empty: Before using

-, you can check if a directory is empty usingls
+rmdir, you can check if a directory is empty usinglsorfind.bash ls myfolder -

 Remove nested empty directories: You can remove nested empty directories, but you must do so one level at a time.